-Income is verified, and greater than three (3) times the monthly rent.
+Income is verified, and net income greater than three (3) times the monthly rent is needed.

 To rent a property that leases for $1,000 per month, for example, your income must at least total $3,000 per month.
 We require documentation of legitimate income sources, such as pay stubs, social security documentation, child support, disability, alimony, etc.